-Medical-Surgical Nurses generally work in hospitals, providing care to patients who are not considered well enough to go home, but also not sick enough to require specialized attention.
-Medical Surgical RNs also get placed for travel positions at many types of healthcare facilities including ambulatory care units, surgical centers, clinics, long-term care facilities, and others.
-Med Surg units usually serve as the last stop for a patient before they are released.
+Medical surgical nurses generally work in hospitals, providing care to patients who are not considered well enough to go home, but also not sick enough to require specialized attention.
+Medical surgical RNs also get placed for travel positions at many types of healthcare facilities including ambulatory care units, surgical centers, clinics, long-term care facilities, and others.
+Med surg units usually serve as the last stop for a patient before they are released.

 Are there any common medical-surgical nursing certifications I should consider?

 Yes!
 Many medical-surgical nurses choose to pursue certifications to enhance their knowledge and professional development.
 The most commonly required certifications are Advanced Cardiac Life Support (ACLS) and Basic Life Support (BLS).
-While not usually required for Med Surg positions, registered nurses can pursue additional certifications such as Crisis Prevention Intervention (CPI), National Institutes of Health Stroke Scale (NIHSS), Oncology Nursing Society (ONS)/Oncology Nursing Certified Corporation (ONCC) and Pediatric Advanced Life Support (PALS).
+While not usually required for Med Surg positions, registered nurses can pursue other specialty related certifications such as Crisis Prevention Intervention (CPI), National Institutes of Health Stroke Scale (NIHSS), Oncology Nursing Society (ONS)/Oncology Nursing Certified Corporation (ONCC) and Pediatric Advanced Life Support (PALS).

 What type of travel nursing jobs make the most money?

 Typically, the most in-demand travel nursing jobs are those that require highly specialized training, knowledge, and experience.
-This includes positions in the Cardiac Cath Lab, ICUs, Emergency Rooms, and Operating Rooms.
+This includes travel nurse positions in the Cardiac Cath Lab, ICUs, Emergency Rooms, and Operating Rooms.
 Fusion Medical Staffing provides weekly pay estimates for most travel nursing jobs we have available which include the combined hourly pay and available stipend amounts for housing, travel, and per diem.

 Will taking a med surg travel nursing job help my nursing career?

-Travel nursing jobs are beneficial because it exposes you to different regional nursing procedures and patient populations, provide the opportunity to explore new specialties, and gain experience learning a new clinical environment quickly.
+Travel med surg nursing jobs are beneficial because it exposes you to different regional nursing procedures and patient populations, provide the opportunity to explore new specialties, and gain experience learning a new clinical environment quickly.